 If you have FLTs in your workplace you need to think safe site, safe vehicle, safe driver.
 You should also consider the acquisition of an audit & inspection software.

 Lines on the floor to separate pedestrians from vehicles is not a reliable form of protection.
 Administrator Lisa Ramos was using the prescribed walkway, marked out on the floor with tape, as she’d been instructed.
 The FLT driver didn’t see her.
 Lisa’s injuries were so serious she had her leg amputated above her knee.
-Ideally, pedestrians need to be given a route which completely avoids areas used by FLTs and other vehicles, but where this is not possible take a lesson from pavement design – pavements have kerbs, and the change in level tends to keep most vehicles off the pavement.
+Ideally, pedestrians need to be given a route that completely avoids areas used by FLTs and other vehicles, but where this is not possible take a lesson from pavement design – pavements have kerbs, and the change in level tends to keep most vehicles off the pavement.

-Poor lighting, uneven or slippery surfaces and slopes are also blamed for accidents.
+Poor lighting, uneven or slippery surfaces, and slopes are also blamed for accidents.
 If you do add a kerb to protect pedestrians, make sure that there is still enough space for vehicles to manoeuvre without the kerb becoming a hazard for the driver.

 Ensuring safe vehicles is a combination of making sure that the right vehicles are purchased, and that those vehicles are looked after.
 The latter is often managed with pre-use and post-use inspections.
 One danger with paper checklists is that there is a temptation to complete them “on batch” – for example, writing out 20 daily checks at the end of each month.
 Equipment checklists on a mobile device are easier to complete, can include photos and extra notes – and are automatically time-stamped.